jilljenn/tryalgo.org/en/_posts/2016-06-26-weird-advertisement.markdown

 layout: en
 title:  "Weird Advertisement"
 category: geometry
-authors: Christoph Dürr and Jill-Jênn Vie
+author: Christoph Dürr and Jill-Jênn Vie
 ---

 You are given \\( n \\) rectilinear rectangles and a threshold \\( k \\), and want to find out the total area covered by at least \\( k \\) rectangles.